 Heima Salicifolia is a strange herb that can be used to induce powerful, often life altering dreams.
+We’ve written about the sun opener before by the way.
 Most commonly used by the ancient Aztecs, the sun opener is said to allow the user to access really distant memories that they often forgot they had.

 And that’s not all:

 It’s also said to grant the user advanced hearing abilities.
 People report being able to hear tiny far away sounds when taking Heimia, and this effect can last for hours.
 It’s also sometimes referred to as the ‘Elixir of the sun’.
 You can actually find this fairly easily online and it’s not expensive.

 4: Wild Asparagus Root

 This also named as “The Flying herb” due to its ability to ‘bring people into the universe while they sleeping’.
 (Sounds a lot like Astral projection, doesn’t it?).
 Wild asparagus root has also been referred to as the flying herb, and is said to help you open up your heart and improve your hearts energy.

 The best way to ingest wild asparagus root is to brew a strong tea with the leaves and root.
 Filter it to remove all the annoying little bits and then drink it hot.
 Try to drink it fairly quickly and then go to sleep!
 You’ll want to keep a dream journal handy to write down what happens.